yiisoft/yii2/docs/guide/start-forms.md

 [[yii\base\Model::validate()|validate()]] to make sure the values entered are valid.

 If everything is fine, the action will render a view named `entry-confirm` to confirm the data entered with the user that the data entered.
-If a problem occurred, the `entry` view will be rendered, wherein the HTML form  will be shown, along with any validation error messages.
+If no data was submitted or the data contained errors, the `entry` view will be rendered, wherein the HTML form  will be shown, along with any validation error messages.

 > Info: The expression `Yii::$app` represents the [application](structure-applications.md) instance,